How to Prepare Your Child for the CogAT Test?

 Think of a rule that describes the similarities among the pictures in the top row.
 If you find it difficult to think of a rule, go over the answer choices to see if there is a figure among them with special features.
 For example, you might find out that only one answer choice is colored in a certain way.

-More Free CogAT Levels 5-6 Practice Questions
+Free CogAT Levels 5-6 Diagnostic Practice Test

-Grade Level 7, CogAT Test 1st Grade: Figure Classification
+CogAT 1st Grade - Figure Classification

 Look at the following pictures: